Tylerboys/SoftwareTesting/README.md

 Before launching tests, make sure to have all dependencies using ``npm install``.

-You can run tests and get the report testing by using this command : ``np run test``
+You can run tests and get the report testing by using this command : ``npm run test``